-Meta descriptions can best be described as a sneak preview into your website.
+The meta description can best be described as a sneak preview on your website.
 They help a visitor make the decision to go ahead and click on the link and eventually you can get a conversion.
 For this reason, it is important that you put your best foot forward, picture yourself as a movie maker trying to create a preview or trailer for your audience.

 Even though this just has to be a short description, there is a lot to put into consideration to ensure you hit the mark.

-That said, here are 7 tips to write a powerful meta description that converts.
+That said, here are 7 tips to write a powerful and effective meta description that converts.

-7 Tips to Write Powerful Meta Descriptions That Convert
+How to Write Effective Meta Descriptions That Convert

 You may find many suggestions on the number of characters you should use.
 The basic thing to note is that you need to be brief and concise because the SERP will end up cutting off part of the text if it exceeds 160 characters.